-Who might benefit from the use of a weighted blanket?
-Anyone who has trouble falling asleep, staying asleep, or needs calming input during relaxing activities (reading, watching t.v., etc.).
+Anyone who has trouble falling asleep, staying asleep, or needs calming input during relaxing activities (reading, watching TV, etc.) can benefit.

-Who are weighted blankets safe for?
-Anyone who responds appropriately to discomfort (i.e. Does the person remove a jacket when they are hot?), and anyone who can independently remove the blanket or crawl out from under it.
-If a person meets these two conditions, they can sleep under the weighted blanket all night if the choose to.
+Anyone who (1) responds appropriately to discomfort (i.e., Does the person remove a jacket when he or she is hot?) and (2) can independently remove the blanket or crawl out from under it.
+If a person meets these two conditions, sleeping under the weighted blanket all night is acceptable.

 This depends on the weight of the person as well as personal preferences.
 Typically about 15% of the person’s body weight is a nice amount.

 I like to use poly-fil beads (purchased at local hobby or fabric stores).
-These are fairly inexpensive, non-toxic, and machine-washable.
-Some people use used clothing, sand, pebbles, dried peas or beans, or pony beads.
+These are fairly inexpensive, nontoxic, and machine washable.
+Some people use old clothing, sand, pebbles, dried peas or beans, or pony beads.

 - Choose two pieces of fabric with a texture that is pleasing to the person who will be using the blanket.
-Sew the two pieces together using 10” rows.
+Sew the two pieces together using 10″ rows.
 Stuff each row with used clothing or other soft but heavy filler.
 The advantage is this is the cheapest and simplest way to make a blanket.
 The disadvantage is this type of blanket can be lumpy and bumpy.